-However, I almost never use this powerful system and have never used the dock to attach it to external monitors.
+However, I never used the dock to attach it to external monitors.
 As it turned out, a Chromebook worked fine for my various in-person meetings, and my office has a Windows 10 desktop with an ultrawide monitor that meets my needs.
-So this powerful convertible laptop was a waste of money, although I did use it routinely at home during the first five months of the COVID-19 pandemic when no one was going to work in-person and another time when the power supply of my desktop computer failed and I had to wait a few weeks for a replacement supply.
+So I only used powerful convertible laptop at home during the first five months of the COVID-19 pandemic when no one was going to work in-person and another time when the power supply of my desktop computer failed and I had to wait a few weeks for a replacement supply.

 Using Windows 10 at work led me to finally replace my 8-year-old Vector system, which crashed anytime I tried to run Windows 10 on it.
 After burning through way too much cash on the Surface Book, I got smarter and paid only $600 for a Dell XPS 8910 CPU, plus $76 to increase its RAM from 8 GB to 16 GB.
 It has an Intel i7-6700 microprocessor with four 3.4 GHz cores and 8 GT/s bus, compared to the older system’s i7-920 with four 2.66 GHz cores and 4.8 GT/s bus.

 I dumped the one terabyte spinning hard drive that came in the system, cloning it onto a 2 terabyte Crucial MX300 solid state drive that cost $545.
 I bought a cheap adapter to connect my old Dell multimedia keyboard, which has a PS/2 connector, to a USB port.
-I like that keyboard so much that I bought two used units for the desktops at my two work offices at the time.
+I liked that keyboard so much that I bought two used units for the desktops at my two work offices at the time.
 Eventually glitches forced me to replace the one at home with a newer multimedia keyboard, although I still use the old version at work.

 I kept the 8x DVD burner that came bundled in the new system, which is running Windows 10 Pro, has 802.11a/b/g/n/ac wi-fi, and built-in Bluetooth 4.2.
 Its built-in SD card reader doesn’t work for whatever reason, so I just use a dongle.
 I love how the system is almost always silent, just producing a bit of fan noise when I’m rendering video.